blckangl/NativeAndroidElements/README.md

-Let me know your thoughts and feedback [dhiaa.kahri@gmail.com](dhiaa.kahri@gmail.com) F eelfree to contribute and use this package as u want :)
+Let me know your thoughts and feedback [dhiaa.kahri@gmail.com](dhiaa.kahri@gmail.com) F eelfree to contribute and use this package as u want :) this package was made by dhia kahri

-Thanks for [Suneet Agrawal] for his articles on medium about using native android in untiy
+Thanks for [Suneet Agrawal] for his articles on medium about using native android in untiy g